microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ### .eslintrc.json

 Install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 Configure your linter however you'd like.
-Consult the [ESLint specification](http://eslint.org/docs/user-guide/configuring) for details on it's linting rules and options.
+Consult the [ESLint specification](http://eslint.org/docs/user-guide/configuring) for details on its linting rules and options.

 Here is configuration to use ES6.